Hiring a Car in Finland: A Comprehensive Guide

 Winter conditions

 Winter driving is a major part of motoring in Finland.
 Roads can be icy for long periods, especially in Lapland.
-Use smooth inputs, leave extra braking distance, clear the car fully of snow and ice, and avoid rushing on unfamiliar roads in dark or freezing conditions.
+Use smooth steering and braking, leave extra distance, clear the car fully of snow and ice, and avoid rushing on unfamiliar roads in dark or freezing conditions.

 Wildlife hazards

-Watch carefully for reindeer and other animals on rural roads, especially in Lapland and forested regions.
+Watch carefully for reindeer, elk and other animals on rural roads, especially in Lapland and forested regions.
 Wildlife can appear suddenly, particularly in low light, so reduce speed and stay alert on quieter routes.

 Practical driving advice and safety

-- Documents: keep your license, passport or ID, and rental papers easy to access.
+- Documents: keep your driving licence, passport or ID, IDP if required, and rental papers easy to access.

 - Winter tyres: if you are travelling from late autumn to early spring, confirm that the car is correctly equipped for winter conditions.
-In practice, this is especially important for Lapland and other northern routes.
+This is especially important for Lapland and other northern routes.

 - Long distances: Finland can look compact on a map, but driving times can be long, especially north of Oulu.

-- Darkness: in winter, daylight can be very limited in northern Finland, so plan realistically.
+- Darkness: in winter, daylight can be very limited in northern Finland, so plan realistically and avoid overloading the day.

-- Wildlife: watch carefully for reindeer and other animals on rural roads, especially in Lapland and forested areas.
+- Wildlife: watch carefully for reindeer, elk and other animals on rural roads, especially in Lapland and forested areas.

 - Alcohol: Finland applies a blood alcohol limit of 0.05% BAC.
 The safest approach is not to drink at all before driving.